 4) Use Power Words

-Similar to writing CTAs, it’s important to use power words that resonate with your intended audience.
+, it’s important to use power words that resonate with your intended audience.
 Power words help to trigger the completion of your desired actions.
 For landing pages, power words should be used to strengthen your headline, sub headline, and emphasize the benefits.

 Learn How to Write Amazing Landing Page Copy